sssierra/build-a-pet/README.md

 To complete this project, students should have the following:

 - Intermediate understanding of HTML structures.
-- Intermediate understanding of JavaScript, For Loops, and DOM (Variables, Functions, getElementById, Events)
+- Intermediate understanding of JavaScript, For Loops, Objects, and DOM (Variables, Functions, getElementById, Events)

 ## Concepts
 HTML | Description